rig0/PCSX-2-Steam/README.md

 3. Rename the pcsx2-xxxx.exe to pcsx2.exe

-4. Copy your games/roms to 'Games' folder
+4. Copy your ROMs to 'Games' folder

-5. Extract the included .zip file to the 'PCSX2Steam' folder
+5. Extract the contents of the included .zip file to the 'PCSX2Steam' folder

 **Creating Your Game Launchers**
 --------------------------------
 1. Open up PCSX-2-Steam.exe

-2. Enter the Game's Title in the 'Name' field
+2. Enter the Game's Title in the 'NAME' field

 3. Click on the 'ICON' button to browse for an icon.
 (You can opt to not use a custom icon and a generic icon will be used.)